 - Hybrid/commuter bikes: A bit of everything.
 An excellent urban bike for bike paths and leisure rides.

-- Gravel Road bikes: A bit of everything, but with a road bike feel.
+- Gravel Road bikes: A bit of everything, but with drop handlebars for a road bike feel.
 The adventure bike and cyclocross bikes also come into the gravel bikes category.

-- Electric bikes: An electric-assisted bit of everything from hybrid bikes to mountain bikes.
+- Electric bikes: An electric-assisted bit of everything from the hybrid electric bicycle to e mountain bikes.

 - Touring bikes: designed for carrying loads over longer distances while remaining comfortable for the rider.
 These bikes are designed for bicycle touring over long distances carrying a lot of luggage.

-- Women’s bikes: All of the above, designed specifically for women.
+- Women’s bikes: Any of the above, designed specifically for women.

 - Kids Bikes: We sell Specialized, Giant, Whyte and Kids Frog Bikes